How I Fell Out Of Love With Reading

 My journey of my love of reading

-8/18/20232 min read
+8/18/20233 min read

 Introduction

 Growing up, I was always an avid reader.
 I loved reading at home and at school.
-Some of my favorite childhood books were Clifford the Big Red Dog, Amelia Bedelia, Corduroy, and countless other.
-As I got older, I developed new favorites like Judy Blume books in middle school and the Hunger games in high school.
+Some of my favorite childhood books were Clifford the Big Red Dog, Amelia Bedelia, Corduroy, and countless others.
+As I got older, I developed new favorites like Judy Blume books in middle school and The Hunger Games in high school.
 My love for reading transcended genres, as long as the book interested me.
 However, that all changed once I went to college.
 In this post, I will share how academic reading made me dislike reading, how I rediscovered my love for it, and tips on enjoying academic reading more.

 Academics